SME CollectiveStep 1 of 3

 How the status (green / amber / red) is decided

-• On track (green) — gap under 0.3 FTE, labour % inside benchmark, RPE at or above the benchmark floor.
+• On track (green) — labour % is at or within the benchmark maximum for your trade type.

-• Time for a closer look (red) — gap over 0.6 FTE, or both labour % over benchmark and RPE below benchmark.
+• Time for a closer look (red) — labour % is more than 5% above the benchmark maximum.

 What this tool can't see